Tailgating just got even better thanks to YETI's new NFL gear

 YETI has released its first collection of NFL team drinkware and coolers for fans to snag for the 2024-2025 NFL season.
-This innovative collection includes all types of tailgating essentials for gameday, as well as day-to-day water bottles and mugs for all ages.
+This collection includes NFL cups and coolers for the first time.
+You can get you all your NFL YETI gear now.

 Click on any image or link below to explore the full YETI NFL Collection and grab your favorite team’s gear to show off your pride this season.